Alfiya1202/ProgrammersSolver/README.md

 # StackOverflow-clone
-Clone of the famous website "Stack overflow" built using MERN Stack.
+Clone of the famous website "Programmers Solver" built using MERN Stack.

 ## Steps to use the application